Piriformis Syndrome Manchester

 • Loss of power in the lower legs causing a limp

-How does one sit with Piriformis Syndrome?
+How does one Sit with Piriformis Syndrome?

 Piriformis syndrome can worsen due to prolonged sitting and may eventually lead to the person being unable to sit for lengthened periods of time.

-Learning how to sit with piriformis syndrome is essential in managing its symptoms, and certain things need to be considered, which include:
+Learning how to sit with Piriformis Syndrome is essential in managing its symptoms, and certain things need to be considered, which include:

 • Posture – while sitting, keep shoulders back, feet resting on the ground, avoid raising your knees higher than the level of the hips.
 Sitting cross-legged can also aggravate the condition (Snijders et al., 2005)

-• Support – adding seat cushions, lumbar support, and footrest if needed, can help take the pressure off the piriformis, thus alleviating pain.
+• Support – adding seat cushions, lumbar support, and a footrest if needed, can help take the pressure off the piriformis, thus alleviating pain.
 Ergonomic chairs and desks are specifically designed for this purpose

 • Breaks – if sitting is required for longer periods, make sure to take adequate breaks from time to time, and get up and stretch for a bit